schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 And the reason for the error?
 First, the file does not exist.
 But then you probably have not even specified the file anywhere in your code, so why is the browser even attempting to load it?
 This is down to the loading algorithm browsers use when it attempts to find a favicon to use for your website.

-If you see are seeing the error above, then based on this algorithm I can make some assumptions.
+If you notice the error above, then based on this algorithm I can make some assumptions.

 1. You do not have a `link` element in the `head` of your document with a `rel` attribute using the `icon` keyword.
 2. You do, but the resource pointed to by the `href` attribute does not exist.